Atl4sssss/cmdCalculator/README.md

 # cmdCalculator
 This is a simple Calculator that is running in the CMD.
 It is written with Python.

+# Important: For now I will not work on it, as long as no Bugs come or someone has an Idea, what to put in.

 **I want to be faire:**

 _I used AI for Questions about Bugs and new Commands that I didn't know like .lower_